 Dr. Adkins is currently an Assistant Professor of Emergency Medicine and Critical Care at The Ohio State University Wexner Medical Center.
-He is the Lead Administrative Physician in the Emergency Department.
+He is the Medical Director of the Emergency Department on the Main Campus.
 He completed his medical degree at West Virginia University in 2002.
 He completed a 5 year residency program for both Emergency Medicine and Internal Medicine at Christiana Care Health Services in Delaware in 2007, where he served as Chief Resident in his final year of training.
 He then completed a 3 year fellowship training in Pulmonary & Critical Care Medicine at The Ohio State University Wexner Medical Center in 2010 having served as Chief Fellow.
 He is board certified in all 4 specialties.
 He completed a Masters Degree in Medical Science at OSU in 2010.
-Dr. Adkins focuses his academic efforts on Critical Care and Ultrasound in the Emergency Department.
-He divides his clinical time 75% in the Emergency Department and 25% in the Intensive Care Unit.
+He is also Co-Creator and Associate Program Director for the Emergency Medicine & Internal Medicine Residency Program.
+Dr. Adkins focuses his academic efforts on Patient Safety, Quality Improvement, Critical Care and Ultrasound in the Emergency Department.
+He has a joint appointment with the Department of Internal Medicine, Division of Pulmonary, Allergy, Critical Care & Sleep Medicine where he divides his clinical time 75% in the Emergency Department and 25% in the Medical Intensive Care Unit.

 back to top

 |Residency:||Emergency Medicine/Internal Medicine, Allegheny General Hospital|